skinandme/frontend-assessment/README.md

 https://www.figma.com/file/ChammwXnrjDwrqixG8pX5U/Frontend-assessment?node-id=0%3A1

 ## How to submit
-Please create a private repo and share with @garvey
+Please create a private repo and share with @garvey and @jimmycarr